Meet the Department

 A qualification in Design & Technology can be combined with other GCSEs for entry to further education courses; as a precursor to studying the areas at A-level, HNC, HND, Foundation Degree or Undergraduate Degree level, or as a necessary entry to vocational and pre-vocational courses in a technology-based subject.

 In Years 7 and 8, pupils study five modules, each taking approximately 7-8 weeks to cover.
-We offer Resistant Materials, Graphics, Food and Textiles.
-The John Muir Award also runs within Year 7.
-We see pupils grow in confidence when first encountering a fretsaw, pillar drill or laser cutter – some are cautious, others leap straight in with gusto, but all ultimately use the machines to produce their designs.
+We offer Resistant Materials, Mechanisms, Food and Textiles.
+We see pupils grow in confidence when first encountering a fretsaw, pillar drill or laser cutter – some are cautious, others leap straight in with gusto, but all ultimately use the machines safely and competently to produce their designs.
 Each unit allows pupils to develop the cognitive and practical skills involved in problem solving and intelligent decision-making.

 All pupils will experience the use of modern and smart materials, using CAD/CAM in a safe and creative environment.